-- I will post problem sets, solutions, announcements, and other related materials on Blackboard.
+- I will post exercises with solutions, notes, announcements, and other related materials on Blackboard.
 It is your responsibility to follow up and get the information about tests, exam, and other issues.

 - Notes posted on the website may not be complete.
 They will be completed in class.
 The complete version will NOT be available.